birdboat00/amelia/guide/md/02-drawingshapes-md.md

 - `text(string)` to set the text
 - `font(fontName)` to set the font name
 - `size(fontSize)` to set the font size

+By default `noStroke` is set to true on text.

 Text also has a handy function called `measureWidth()`.
 It measures the width in pixels of the text with its current settings and returns it.